Bluetooth 5, Refined for the IoT

 LP (dB) = 92,45 + 20logF + 20logD

-To have a more realistic approximation of the range, one can assume an open field with antennas which are h meters above ground and calculate the range which takes into account the antenna loss and reflection from the ground.
+To have a more realistic approximation of the range, assume an open field with antennas which are h meters above ground and calculate the range which takes into account the antenna loss and reflection from the ground.
 This approximation will give a very accurate estimate of the range in an open field, like an airfield for example.
 The plane earth loss can be calculated using the following formula:

-Where h1 and h1 are the height of the antennas respectively, k is the free space wave number and r is the distance between the antennas.
+Where h1 and h2 are the height of the antennas respectively, k is the free space wave number and r is the distance between the antennas.
 The difference between free space loss and the plane earth loss is plotted in to the following figure:

-With a typical Bluetooth application, the direction where the remote end of the link is located is not well specified and thus the gain of the antenna is not relevant in approximating the range.
+With a typical Bluetooth application, the direction where the remote end of the link is located is not well specified and therefore the gain of the antenna is not relevant in approximating the range.
 Antenna efficiency is a number which describes the total amount of RF energy radiated into the air compared to the RF energy fed into the antenna.
-The efficiency thus gives a better approximation of the average range regardless of the positions of the device.
+As a result, the efficiency gives a better approximation of the average range regardless of the positions of the device.
 With an optimal antenna design it is possible to achieve a -1dB antenna efficiency.
 In practice, the antenna performance depends greatly on the PCB and mechanical design around the antenna.
 Typical efficiency with a good antenna design is -5 dB.
 The physical size of an antenna and the size of the PCB design also has an impact on antenna efficiency in practice and with very small designs in which antenna efficiency is not more than -8 dB.

-Estimated maximum ranges for EFR32BG12 with different TX power and RX sensitivity levels
+Estimated Maximum Ranges for EFR32BG12 with Different TX Power and RX Sensitivity Levels

 |TX Power||RX sensitivity||Antenna efficiency||Link budget||Maximum range in open field||Use case|